 The most important factor when gaining approval is to demonstrate your ability to meet the repayment schedule over the term of the loan.

-If you use our smart form and find a lender you want to apply with, you will be directed to the lender’s website and need to supply all documentation as you normally would when applying for a medical expenses loan, which may include:
+If you take our quiz and find a lender you want to apply with, you will be directed to the lender’s website and need to supply all documentation as you normally would when applying for a medical expenses loan, which may include: